 It was now evening, and all the disciples, except for Thomas, were together.

 Verse 19: "On the evening of that day, the first day of the week, the doors being locked where the disciples were for fear of the Jews, Jesus came and stood among them and said to them, "Peace be with you."

-We aren't told that Mary, or anyone else other than the discioples was there.
+We aren't told that Mary or anyone else other than the disciples was there.

-For fear of the Jews, the doors were closed and locked, and suddenly "Jesus came and stood among them."
+The doors were closed and locked for fear of the Jews, and suddenly "Jesus came and stood among them."

-This was Jesus' first meeting with His disciples after the crucifixion, and His first words were, "Peace be with you."
+Jesus' first words with His disciples after the crucifixion, were, "Peace be with you."
 These were also the last words He had spoken, possibly in the same room, just before He went out to face the false courts and crucifixion.